makersacademy/news-summary-challenge/README.md

 Entering a search will then empty the list of articles on the page and will now display the top ten most relevant stories that contain any of the words the user entered in the search field.
 When the user enters a word that is not contained in any article headline, a corresponding message appears on the page notifying the user that their search has no matches.
 Similarly, when the API fails a request to retrieve the necessary data, an error message appears on the screen instead.

-Each article comes with a thumbnail and a title which is also a hyperlink to the Guardian's website for that specific article.
+Each article comes with a thumbnail and a title.
+Clicking the thumbnail of an article makes the article body text appear on the right hand column of the page whereas clicking the title sends the user to the guardian website for that specific article.

 ### Mobile Version